BBC's Race Across the World: What We Can Learn

 And, of course, travelling through instead of flying over is so much better for the environment, plus you may get to see some incredible landscapes you'd totally miss from the air.
-In an article done by the BBC last year (link below), they showed this chart explaining the CO2 emissions of different types of transport:
+In this article done by the BBC last year, they showed this chart explaining the CO2 emissions of different types of transport:

 The maths is crazy.
 A short flight emits 3x more CO2 than travelling by train, and almost 5x more than travelling by coach.
 Obviously, planes save time, and yes, they are significantly more comfortable than coaches but forgive me for being blunt - your comfort is not always more important.
 I'm not saying you should forego a plane journey to China in favour of a coach, it would probably take about a month to get there; my point is that for those who can manage to take the time on shorter-distance journeys, there are some genuinely viable alternatives to planes that can have a much less damaging impact on both the environment and your wallet.
 Not only that, but it could well give you the opportunity for experiences you never expected that you would have missed by flying over.
 Had I been able to go to Paris and Nijmegen this year as planned (still gutted this isn't happening), I was going to travel via the Eurostar, and on my way back from Amsterdam Centraal, I would have had a 3-hour changeover in Brussels which is obviously on the travel bucket list - a total added bonus that flying would not have provided.